MicrosoftDocs/SupportArticles-docs/support/dynamics-365/sales/the-server-address-is-not-valid.md

 ---
 title: The server address isn't valid
-description: Provides a solution to an error that occurs when you try to configure Microsoft Dynamics CRM for Microsoft Office Outlook. ms.reviewer: ms.topic: troubleshooting ms.date:
+description: Fixes an issue in which you receive the server address (URL) is not valid when you try to configure Microsoft Dynamics CRM for Microsoft Office Outlook. ms.reviewer: ms.topic: troubleshooting ms.date: